RedSw0rd/Pandora-Infinity-Forge/README.md

 ---
 > **Note:**
-> This repository is part of the Pandora project and is not intended to be used standalone.
+> This repository is part of the Pandora Infinity project and is not intended to be used standalone.